koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

 1. Download and install Docker
 2. Clone (or download) the Koinos repository from [github](http://github.com/koinos/koinos)
+3. Copy `config-example` to `config` and `env.example` to `.env`
-3. Edit the first line in the .env file to read:
+4. Edit the first line in the .env file to read:

 ```console
 BASEDIR=c:\koinos
 ```

-4. Open the terminal in the downloaded directory and run the following command:
+5. Open the terminal in the downloaded directory and run the following command:

 ```console
 $ docker-compose up